eecs582/eecs582.github.io/index.md

 further details on the requirements for the course project.

 <span class="badge bg-info fs-6"><b>Missing and Late Submission</b></span>:
-You may miss up to *four paper reviews* without penalty.
-For each additional missed review beyond four, a 30% deduction will be applied.
-Therefore, missing a total of eight paper reviews results in a zero for the review grade.
+You may miss up to *three paper reviews* without penalty.
+For each additional missed review beyond three, a 30% deduction will be applied.
+Therefore, missing a total of seven paper reviews results in a zero for the review grade.

 Missing the submission of any other assignment (e.g., proposal) will result in a zero for that assignment.
 Late submissions of any assignment (including paper